 I know not every project is like a hypothesis driven.
 It's like, you want to just operate your system on the backend.
 There is no hypothesis.
 You just need to do it.
 Right?
 But sometimes when you do the feature said, no, I better have conversation.
 Why you think it's important?
 How would you measure that?
 How can you scale the effort to see if it's going to be impactful for users.

-Awesome.
-That’s really good and, you know, I’m kind of curious you’re providing a lot of guidance and oversight.
-So, maybe we can talk a little bit about how you as a product manager, like what your role specifically is inthis focus for cross-functional teams and making it support product growth.
+Michael Luchen Awesome.
+That's really good and, you know, I'm kind of curious you're providing a lot of guidance and oversight.
+So, maybe we can talk a little bit about how you as a product manager, like what your role specifically is in this focus for cross-functional teams and making it support product growth.

 So.
 You know, we've talked about cross-functional collaboration, we've talked about the North star metric that generates that alignment.
 What is the product manager's role in this at the end of the day?